drj11/drj11.github.io/2024-03-08/read-test-write.md

 to correctly interpret good PNG files and be reasonabily diligent in rejecting badly formatted ones.

+Another problem in testing writing is that often there are multiple ways to encode the same image.
+For example in PNG you can write an image in interlaced format or not, either way the resulting pixels when it is read are the same.
+As it happens i've just disabled interlaced writing in PyPNG, but the test for that still passes, because it tests that an "interlaced" image can be written and that when read we get the same pixels as when writing a non-interlaced image.
+When i disabled interlacing, both images are written as non interlaced, but they still read the same.

+For a lot of file formats in general we cannot say exactly what should be written in any particular case.
+In PNG the stream is compressed and there are many choices as to how to compress it.
+As long as it decompresses into the same pixels, it’s all fine, but it means that a test can’t demand that any particular sequence of bytes is written.

 How do you generate input images for testing reading?
 Well, if you can’t find them lying around, maybe you could make some.
 By creating a library that writes them...
 What if you have a